chris-beech-housing/Travelling-Wave-Dynamics-in-Housing-Markets/README.md

 Two minute summary
 ------------------

-Had I not read Martin’s Wolf’s 2010 Financial Times column, ["Why we must halt the land cycle"](https://www.youtube.com/watch?v=g5kc9RepC1Q), which referenced the work of [Fred Harrison](https://www.amazon.co.uk/Boom-Bust-Prices-Banking-Depression-ebook/dp/B008M0QJIM/) on the 18-year land cycle, this work may never have existed.
+Had I not read Martin’s Wolf’s 2010 Financial Times column, [Why we must halt the land cycle](https://www.youtube.com/watch?v=g5kc9RepC1Q), which referenced the work of [Fred Harrison](https://www.amazon.co.uk/Boom-Bust-Prices-Banking-Depression-ebook/dp/B008M0QJIM/) on the 18-year land cycle, this work may never have existed.

 Although there are many plots in the paper, this one best captures the core idea:
 <img width="1200" height="872" alt="overview heatmaps" src="https://github.com/user-attachments/assets/064c00ac-6efe-48f7-924e-c0c91f45555a"/>

 The above heat maps are by decile, the highest median price is at the top, the lowest median price is at the bottom.

 The top heat map shows the 'Moving average of the annual log return of the monthly median using a [price per square metre dataset](https://github.com/chris-beech-housing/Land-Registry-PPD-EPC-price-per-square-metre), by decile'.
-Simply, this is the change in house prices over time; the great financial crash is very clear in blue.
+Simply, this is the change in house prices over time; the great financial crisis is very clear in blue.

 The bottom heat map shows the 'Rank of the moving average of the annual return of the monthly median using the price per square metre dataset, by decile'.
 The rank allows us to visualise the change in house prices independently of the underlying house price growth, i.e. independently of interest rates and credit conditions.